usnistgov/mosaic/doc-sphinx/doc/ScriptingandAdvancedFeatures.rst

                 sra.stepResponseAnalysis
             ).Run()

-*<name>* supports filtering data prior to analysis.
+|projname| supports filtering data prior to analysis.
 This is achieved by passing the *datafilter* argument to the *TrajIO* object.
 In the code above, the ABF data is filtered using a *BesselLowpassFilter*.
 Parameters for the filter are defined within the settings file as described in the :ref:`settings-page` section.

 .. sourcecode:: javascript